cavaunpeu/willwolf.io-source/content/articles/further-exploring-common-probabilistic-models.md

-Title: The Bayesian Formalism: Further Exploring Common Probabilistic Models
+Title: Further Exploring Common Probabilistic Models
-Date: 2017-04-07 10:07
+Date: 2017-07-06 10:00
 Author: Will Wolf
 Lang: en
 Slug: further-exploring-common-probabilistic-models
-Status: draft
+Status: published
 Summary:
 Image:

 The [previous post]({filename}/articles/minimizing_the_negative_log_likelihood_in_english.md) on this blog sought to expose the statistical underpinnings of several machine learning models you know and love.
-Therein, we made the analogy of a swimming pool: you start on the surface — you know what these models do and how to use them effectively — dive to the bottom — you deconstruct these models into their elementary assumptions and intentions — then finally, work your way back to the surface — reconstructing their functional forms, optimization exigencies and loss functions one step at a time.
+Therein, we made the analogy of a swimming pool: you start on the surface — you know what these models do and how to use them for fun and profit — dive to the bottom — you deconstruct these models into their elementary assumptions and intentions — then finally, work your way back to the surface — reconstructing their functional forms, optimization exigencies and loss functions one step at a time.

 In this post, we're going to stay on the surface: instead of deconstructing common models, we're going to further explore the relationships between them — swimming to different corners of the pool itself.
-Keeping us afloat will be Bayes' theorem — our balanced, dependable yet at times fragile pool tube, so to speak — which we'll take with us wherever we go.
+Keeping us afloat will be Bayes' theorem — a balanced, dependable yet at times fragile pool ring, so to speak — which we'll take with us wherever we go.

 ![](http://www.yourfaxlesspaydayloan.com/wp-content/uploads/2014/05/inner_tube.png)

 While there are many potential themes of probabilistic models we might explore, we'll herein focus on two: **generative vs. discriminative models**, and **"fully Bayesian" vs. "lowly point estimate" learning**.
 We will stick to the supervised setting as well.

-Finally, our pool tube is not a godhead — we are not nautical missionaries brandishing a divine statistical truth, demanding that each model we encounter interpret this truth in a rigid, bottom-up fashion.
-Instead, we'll begin with the goals, advantages and limitations of each model type, and fall back on Bayes' theorem to bridge the gaps between.
+Finally, our pool ring is not a godhead — we are not nautical missionaries brandishing a divine statistical truth, demanding that each model we encounter interpret this truth in a rigid, bottom-up fashion.
+Instead, we'll explore the unique goals, formulations and shortcomings of each, and fall back on Bayes' theorem to bridge the gaps between.
 Without it, we'd quickly start sinking.

 # Discriminative vs. generative models
 The goal of a supervised model is to compute the distribution over outcomes $y$ given an input $x$, written $P(y\vert x)$.
 If $y$ is discrete, this distribution is a probability mass function, e.g. a multinomial or binomial distribution.
 If continuous, it is a probability density function, e.g. a Gaussian distribution.

 ## Discriminative models
 In discriminative models, we immediately direct our focus to this output distribution.
-Taking an example from the previous post, let's assume a softmax regression which receives some data $x$ and predicts a multi-class label `red or green or blue`.
-The model's output distribution is therefore multinomial; a multinomial distribution requires as a parameter a vector $\pi$ of respective outcome probabilities: `pi = {red: .27, green: .11, blue: .62}`, for example.
+Taking an example from the [previous post]({filename}/articles/minimizing_the_negative_log_likelihood_in_english.md), let's assume a softmax regression which receives some data $x$ and predicts a multi-class label `red or green or blue`.
+The model's output distribution is therefore multinomial; a multinomial distribution requires as a parameter a vector $\pi$ of respective outcome probabilities, e.g. `{red: .27, green: .11, blue: .62}`.
 We can compute these individual probabilities via the softmax function, where:

 - $\pi_k = \frac{e^{\eta_k}}{\sum\limits_{k=1}^K e^{\eta_k}}$
 - $\eta_k = \theta_k^Tx$